Happy 13th Birthday Reyce

 Then the landmark Head of Kinsale

-The first few hours were pretty much as predicted and we had all the sails up making about 4.5 kts of speed over the ground and really enjoying the sail under a sunny sky – it doesn’t really get much better when out on a yacht when conditions are like this.
-As the forecast predicted the wind subsequently dropped, so to maintain enough speed to arrive at the Isles of Scilly in daylight we had to roll away the genny, leave up the mainsail, start the engine and motorsail.
+The first few hours were pretty much as predicted and we had all the sails up making about 4.5 kts of speed over the ground and really enjoying the sail under a sunny sky – it doesn’t really get much better when out on a yacht when conditions are like this and we were happy bunnies.
+As the forecast predicted the wind subsequently dropped and so did our boat speed to around 2 knots, so to maintain enough speed to arrive at the Isles of Scilly in daylight we rolled away the genny, left up the mainsail, and started the engine to motorsail.

-The wind however did not stay light, both it and the seas started to increase and built to a F5 gusting F6, but thankfully on our quarter and as long as the wind stayed behind us I was happy enough.
+The wind however did not stay light, both it and the seas started to increase and built to a F5 gusting F6, but thankfully on our quarter, and as long as the wind stayed behind us I was happy enough.
 We reefed the mainsail, pulled out a bit of genny and were belting along with the log sometimes showing 7.5 to 8+ kts.
-This was not as fast as a more modern boat would have made, but fast enough for little ol’ Sun Dogs’ design.
-I have to say that Sun Dog sat wonderfully through the night as the swell and waves increased until they were a more than reasonable size (sic).
+This was not as fast as a more modern boat would have achieved, but fast enough for little ol’ Sun Dogs’ hull design.
+I have to say that Sun Dog sat wonderfully throughout the night, as the swell and waves increased until they were a more than reasonable size (sic).
+Notice I am refraining from mentioning forecast v reality 😉

 All through the night the seas and wind stayed fairly constant………………..so much for the F3 or less forecast! – but importantly both boat and crew were comfortable.
-Before going (finally) to sleep I had asked Sara to wake me as we approached the traffic separation scheme (used to ensure a one way system for big commercial vessels) where yachts must not to impede their progress and must cross these lanes with their heading at ninety degrees to the big ships, so that we can be seen more easily.
+Before going (finally) to sleep I had asked Sara to wake me as we approached the traffic separation scheme (used to ensure a one way system for big commercial vessels) where yachts must not impede their progress and must cross these lanes with their heading at ninety degrees to the big ships, so that they can be seen more easily by the big boats.

-The Isles of Scilly duly hove into view and we were pleased to see them, albeit we had to keep focussed to ensure we were tracking on the correct course through the North West passage and could only relax once safely moored or anchored.
+The Isles of Scilly duly hove into view and we were so pleased to see them, albeit we had to keep focussed to ensure we were tracking on the correct course through the North West passage as there are a serious amount of rocks awaiting the unwary.

 Around midday today with the sun beating down, and the Owenboy River like a millpond we decided to have a lazy day going down to Kinsale.